Meet Mackenzie

 In my heart…

-I am introverted, introspective, and curious by nature, loving to stay active and get outdoors.
-I am committed to values of integrity, wisdom, humility, harmony, and service.
-I have been married over 25 years and have two children in young adulthood.
-From early on I never felt like I really fit into or identified with any one community, but rather connected with people across different types of communities and cliques.
+From early in life I never felt like I really fit into or identified with any one community, but rather connected with people across different types of communities and cliques.
 At the core, I think a significant factor in my not identifying with any exclusive group or community arose out of how, despite being assigned male at birth, I identified much more strongly with the feminine.
 I lived most of my life internally identifying as androgynous, what would now be called non-binary, until I came out as transgender in 2021.
-I fundamentally see myself as a bridge-builder and feel one of my greatest strengths has come as a result of having traversed many different frontiers over my life, both personally and professionally related to things like gender, spirituality, political identity, class, and race/ethnicity.
+I fundamentally see myself as a bridge-builder and feel one of my greatest strengths has come as a result of having traversed many different frontiers over my life; both personally and professionally related to things like gender, spirituality, political identity, class, and race/ethnicity.
 As a result I am able to respect and connect with people across a broad array of different backgrounds, recognize that what binds us is greater than our differences, and remain humble enough to recognize there is much about others and this world we live in that is a mystery we can choose to explore.

 May I step into the mystery with you?